 Historical Capital Gains: Capital Gains are the difference between an asset's adjusted purchase price and selling price (when the difference is positive).
 A Long Term capital gain is achieved once an asset has been held for at least 12 months.
 Selling assets for a profit after holding them for less than 12 months generates Short Term capital gains.
 (As with all transactions having potential tax implications, clients should consult with their own tax advisers on this topic; nothing herein should be construed as offering tax advice.)

-Information Ratio: A ratio of portfolio returns above the returns of a benchmark (usually an index) to the volatility of those returns.
-The information ratio (IR) measures a portfolio manager's ability to generate excess returns relative to a benchmark.
+Information Ratio: A ratio of portfolio excess return (measured against benchmark) to the volatility of excess returns.
+The information ratio (IR) measures a portfolio manager's ability to generate consistent excess returns relative to a benchmark.